HP, ex-CEO Hurd win dismissal of lawsuit over harassment scandal

 Hurd resigned from HP in August 2010 after allegations that he sexually harassed independent consultant Jodie Fisher.

 An internal HP probe cleared Hurd of harassment but found that he filed inaccurate expense reports.
-Hurd, 56, is now president of Oracle Corp.
+Hurd, 56, is now president of Oracle Corp (ORCL.N).

 The departure of Hurd, who had been widely credited with improving HP's fortunes, led to a drop in the company's share price.
 HP's market value, which at the time topped $100 billion, has since fallen by roughly half, Reuters data show.